Apple Fitness+ expands to more markets, adds more workout routines | Pocketnow

 Workout Routines for more Scenarios

 But let’s face it, not everyone can fit into the same shoes or continue with the same workout time and time again.
-To deal with this Apple is introducing three new fitness modes content for which will be updated on a weekly basis.
+To deal with this Apple is introducing three new fitness modes, content for which will be updated on a weekly basis.

+But the updates are not limited to just new workout modes, as you will also be allowed to modify the workouts in case you find yourself unable to keep up or feel a level up will suit your fitness levels better.

+And touching upon the Mindfulness aspect, Guided Meditations will be available in a video format on iPhone, iPad, Apple TV, and audio-only when you have your earphones connected to your Apple Watch.
+Time to Walk, Apple’s popular podcast-like show is also seeing new faces.

-Workout with your Family with Group Workouts
+Workout with Apple Fitness+ and your Family with Group Workouts

 And lastly, working out alone can never be fun for anyone.
-To help break the monotonicity, Apple is applying SharePlay to allow you to work out live with up to 32 different people.
+To help break the monotonicity, Apple is applying SharePlay Fitness+ to allow you to workout live with up to 32 different people.
+You can track your own progress and be notified as your competitors or family members cross you to up your effort.

 This feature will work on iPhone, iPad, and Apple TV via AirPlay 2 and will be available later this fall.